Buying Opinions: Omitted Proofs

-Note that; however, for all $F \in \supp(\Lambda_G)$, $\left(M_F,t_F\right)$ need not be the least costly contract under which the agent chooses $F$: randomizing over $\supp(\Lambda_G)$ and finding the least costly contract for each $F$ is at least weakly cheaper than $(M,t)$.
-Therefore, without loss of generality, the principal only induces distributions with support on at most $n$ points.
+Note that; however, for all $F \in \supp(\Lambda_G)$, $\left(M_F,t_F\right)$ need not be the least costly contract under which the agent chooses \(F\): randomizing over $\supp(\Lambda_G)$ and finding the least costly contract for each \(F\) is at least cheaper than $(M,t)$.
+Therefore, without loss of generality, the principal only implements distributions with support on at most \(n\) affinely-independent points.
 This concludes the proof of part \ref{wlog}. \end{proof}